Skip to content

 Ham Radio RF Amplifiers Explained

-What linear amplification is and why it matters, what the decibels actually buy you on the receiving end, and the essential considerations before adding an amplifier to the station.
+What linear amplification is and why it matters, what decibels actually buy you on the receiving end, and the essential considerations before adding an amplifier to the station.

 Why amplification?